Our knowledge of orthopaedics. Your best health.

 Before Surgery

-Before your procedure, a doctor from the anesthesia department will discuss anesthesia choices with you.
+Before your procedure, a doctor from the anesthesia department (anesthesiologist) will discuss anesthesia choices with you.
 You should also have discussed anesthesia options with your surgeon during your preoperative clinic visits.
 Anesthesia options include:

 • General anesthesia, in which you are put to sleep.